 My sister recently moved and it was only after the movers arrived, did they tell her that she can’t use garbage bags to pack her child’s clothes.
-They insisted that she pack all clothing and pillows in box, which they generously provided – for an extra charge.
-Find out which items should be packed in a box - - items that you might think don't require a box - before the movers arrive so you can avoid extra costs.
+They insisted that she pack all clothing and pillows in the box, which they generously provided – for an extra charge.
+Find out which items should be packed in a box and items that you might think don't require a box before the movers arrive so you can avoid extra costs.

 What Needs to Be Packed in a Box

-First rule is, if it can fit in a box, it needs to be packed in a box.
+The first rule is, if it can fit in a box, it needs to be packed in a box.
 Just because your child’s small bean bag chair is a chair, doesn’t mean it shouldn’t be packed in a box.
-As my sister found out, this includes clothes, pillows and small rugs.
+As my sister found out, this includes clothes, pillows, and small rugs.
 To help, here’s the complete list of items that you might think don’t belong in a box, but they do:

 - Clothes: Don’t use garbage bags – they rip too easily and can’t support other items.
 Pack clothes in wardrobe boxes or in larger moving boxes.

 - Small lamps and Lampshades: Find out how to pack lamps and pack lampshades.

 - Small to Medium-sized Rugs